 The time window for companies to perform this, which is why many companies may be in breach of law.
 That said impacted companies should still consider taking action now such as:

-- Get legal advise on the situation (I’m not a lawyer)
+- Get legal advice from Australian Privacy Act experts on the situation (We are not lawyers)

 - Read OAIC Data breach and preparation response guide

 - Notify the Office of the Australian Information Commissioner (OAIC) of an eligible data breach.

 - Notify impacted people directly and satisfy breach notification